Leonard J. Fick: Seminary education

-Because of his German background, when young Leonard decided that he wanted to study to become a Catholic priest, it was only natural that he would consider a seminary founded by a German and that was still conducting some classes in German, although the institution had grown into a Pontifical College with a growing international emphasis.
-This seminary was the Pontifical College Josephinum, a school founded by a German priest, Joseph Jessing; Jessing, raised in Germany, distinguished himself for bravery in fierce fighting for his country and eventually founded an orphanage in Ohio.
-Out of that orphanage grew a seminary; naturally, Fick was attracted to the Josephinum.

-Beginning his high school studies in the fall of 1929, Fick arrived at the Josephinum to begin his high school seminary studies.
-He would distinguish himself all the way through his training as a gifted scholar.
+Beginning his high school studies in the fall of 1929, Fick attended the Pontifical College Josephinum to begin his high school seminary studies.

 Academic career

 When he was ordained a Roman Catholic priest in 1941, the young priest was requested to stay on and join the teaching faculty at the Josephinum.
 So as a student, teacher and administrator, Fick would be associated with the Josephinum for more than 61 years.
-After graduating from the Seminary College, Fick went on to study English literature at St. Louis University, the University of California at Berkeley and the Ohio State University, where he completed his doctoral studies in 1951.
+After graduating from the Seminary College, Fick went on to study English literature at Saint Louis University, the University of California, Berkeley and the Ohio State University, where he completed his doctoral studies in 1951.

 In 1958 Fick was appointed to the first level of Monsignorate by Rome.
 He would be appointed to the second level in 1967.
 For twenty-one years, 1948–1969, Monsignor Fick also taught English at the College of St. Mary of the Springs, (now Ohio Dominican University).
-Fick was immensely popular among students, introducing them to literary classics, creative writing, research and drama.
 A Monsignor Fick literary committee still meets at Ohio Dominican in his honor.

 He was also a moderator of several literary clubs formed by graduates.
 He addressed the seminary section at meetings of the National Catholic Education Association and helped other seminaries as a member of various teams that were sent to inspect the status of vocational education by the US Bishops' Committee on Priestly Formation.

 Fick was named chairman of the English Department of the College in 1952.
 In 1958 he was named academic dean.
 He served as Vice Rector of the combined schools of the Josephinum Campus from 1969 until 1989.